nicolasdao/webfunc/README.md

 > CORS is a classic source of headache.
 Though webfunc allows to easily configure any Google Cloud Functions project, it will not prevent anybody to badly configure a project, and therefore loose a huge amount of time.
 For that reason, a series of common mistakes have been documented in the [Annexes](#annexes) section under [A.2.
 CORS Basic Errors](#a2-cors-basic-errors).

 #### Adding Multiple Deployment Environments
-Let's imagine that 3 different environments have been setup on a Google Cloud Account, the webfunc can easily deploy to any of those environment if they have been configured in the project's _**webconfig.json**_ file:
+Let's imagine that 3 different environments have been setup on a Google Cloud Account.
+Obvioulsy, all of those environments have probably different configurations.
+As of today (July 2017), Google Cloud Functions does not support environment variables.
+WebFunc allows you to deal with the issue by supporting an _**env**_ property in the _**appconfig.json**_ file:

 ```js
 {